stonefl/stonefl.github.io/_posts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

   - SSH
   - Proxy
 ---
 To learn Microsoft Azure Virtual Machine, the first thing you might want to try is to create a VM and connect to it.
-If you follow the steps described in its official [quickstart document](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli), especially if you are under a company proxy.
+If you follow the steps described in its official [quickstart document](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli), you might failed to connect to it, especially if you are under a company proxy.
 This post decribes the step-by-step process I used to create a Linux VM and connect to it through WindSCP on Windows 10 under a company proxy.

 <!--more-->